Skip to main content

 Selection

-Rebuild prioritizes sites where the investment could promote community development and stabilization, as well as sites that are in extremely poor condition.
+Rebuild prioritizes sites where investment will support community development and stabilization, as well as facilities in extremely poor condition.

 2